Training Completion Rate - Segments

 The Segment Data chart displays the average percentage of training completions for organizations by segment.
 Each segment is a distribution of the training completion rates of training across all portals.
 The My Company line displays where your organization's training completion falls amongst its peers.

-To select a training type, click the Type drop-down menu below the Segment Data chart and choose a training type from the list, or choose to include all training types.
+To select a training type, click the Type drop-down menu below the Segment Data chart and choose a training type from the list, or choose All to include all training types.
 The chart data will refresh accordingly.

 Average Completion Rates